Costa Rica Submarine Cables and Internet Connectivity

 Planning for Long-Term Connectivity

-Looking ahead, Costa Rica is setting the stage for future network improvements.
-Through public-private partnerships, the country is working on diversifying cable landing points, modernizing regulations, increasing investments, and adopting cutting-edge technologies.
-These steps aim to ensure that Costa Rica’s internet infrastructure remains ready to meet tomorrow’s demands.
+Looking further out, Costa Rica is laying groundwork for the next round of improvements.
+Through public-private partnerships, the country is diversifying cable landing points, modernizing regulation, increasing investment, and adopting newer technologies.
+The goal is simple: keep the network ready for tomorrow's demand.

 Key Infrastructure Milestones